paulmelis/blender-julia-test/readme.md

   the mesh data arrays, call the Julia code and process the results.

-Note: the Julia code contains only a rudimentary Catmull-Clark implementation, without advanced things like edge sharpness.
+Note: the Julia code contains only a rudimentary Catmull-Clark implementation, without advanced things like edge sharpness, nor much thought about the design.
 It will probably not even handle all meshes correctly, especially for the case of boundary edges things might go wrong.
 But it is also less than 300 lines of code, which is kind of amazing given the performance shown below.

 Requirements:
 - Blender 2.90 (older might work as well)